Understanding the Risks of Pulmonary Arterial Hypertension

 Other causes

-in a registry2 of people with PAH associated with scleroderma.3
+in a registry of people with PAH associated with scleroderma from 2006 to 2016.

 Who Is at Risk for PAH?

-If you have scleroderma, you are at risk for PAH.4
+If you have scleroderma, you are at risk for PAH.

-5% to 12% of people with scleroderma will also develop PAH.5
+5% to 19% of people with scleroderma will also develop PAH.

-African Americans with scleroderma may develop PAH more frequently than the overall population of people with scleroderma.6
+Black people with scleroderma may develop PAH more frequently than the overall population of people with scleroderma.

-Additional factors that can increase your risk include4,7:
+Additional factors that can increase your risk include:

 Age